Saurav0074/Advenio/README.md

 ![Optic region](optic.png)

 The next step is to mask the above obtained results with the original image to achieve the overall effect.
-Following is the output of masking:
+Following is the output of the masking:

 ![Final Masked Image](both.png)